 † Gondola hours are extended at various times throughout the year, usually for a special event or holiday.
 This information is listed as an event as part of our online calendar.
 Do expect long lines during peak times.
 As always, we appreciate your patience.

-† During the off-season months when the gondola is closed we provide free bus service to and from the towns of Mountain Village and Telluride.
+† During the months when the gondola is closed, we provide free bus service to and from the towns of Mountain Village and Telluride.

-† If you accidentally leave a personal item in a gondola cabin, you will want to dial 970.729.3435 to speak to a gondola operator supervisor.
-Our procedure for handling lost items can be access via our lost and found Web page.
+† If you accidentally leave a personal item in a gondola cabin, you will want to dial 970.729.3435 to speak to a gondola operations supervisor.
+Our procedure for handling lost items can be accessed via our lost and found Web page.

 † We will do our best to accommodate passengers who wish to ride alone.
 To do so, please inform the gondola operator on duty.

-† The gondola operates roughly 287 days each year with routine maintenance scheduled during our off-season months.
+† The gondola operates roughly 287 days each year with routine maintenance scheduled during our shoulder season months.

 † It takes about 13 minutes to get from the Town of Telluride to the Town of Mountain Village.